Bypass navigation bar

 DCCCD graduates will not have to repeat lower-division requirements at the Parker University.
 DCCCD graduates with a minimum cumulative GPA of 3.0 who meet all other requirements for admission are guaranteed admission into the university.

 DCCCD graduates will go through the Parker University transfer process and therefore must meet all applicable requirements and deadlines pertaining to application for admission, orientation and registration, and payment of tuition and fees.
 They will abide by the policies and procedures, along with any revisions thereof that apply to all students from that institution.

 DCCCD students transferring without an Associate Degree, will have all courses, numbered 1000 and above and with a grade of C or better, accepted for transfer for the participating institution’s Baccalaureate program as either an elective, general education requirement, or an exemption or replacement for a required course

 DCCCD - Core Curriculum

-Completion of the DCCCD Core Curriculum, a 42 semester credit general education program of study will transfer as a block and will satisfy lower-division general education requirements at Parker College of Chiropractic.
+Completion of the DCCCD Core Curriculum, a 42 semester credit general education program of study will transfer as a block and will satisfy lower-division general education requirements at Parker University.
 The Core can be transferred and accepted as a component of a Bachelor’s Degree or as a stand alone general education block not affiliated with a Bachelor’s Degree.

 Note: Remedial/developmental or technical/vocational courses will not be included for transfer in this General Articulation Agreement from DCCCD colleges unless specified by individual colleges in a Program-to-Program Articulation Agreement.